aibasel/downward/docs/search-plugin-syntax.md

-# Option Syntax
+# Syntax for Search Plugins

+This page explains the syntax for configuring the plugins for the search component of the planner.

-## Meaning of the call syntax documentation
+## Meaning of the syntax documentation

 All parameters can be specified by keyword or by position.
 Once a parameter is specified by keyword, the rest of the parameters must be specified by keyword